NileshPatel17/ng-multiselect-dropdown/README.md

 Run `yarn test` to execute the unit tests.

-## Development

-This project was generated with Angular CLI version 1.7.1.

 ## Contributions

 Contributions are welcome, please open an issue and preferrably file a pull request.